 Over time, most designers try a few different methods to implement various features; inevitably, some are better than others.
 In this article, I’ll be outlining the most frequently requested features for client websites and the tools we like to use to implement them; aka the 8 Tools for Common Client Web Design Requests.

 Most clients who have a product or service to sell will want to showcase that product (eg. custom t-shirts) or service (eg. interior design, say with before/after photos).
-There are a million and one ways to do this on a website – one could make a unique page for each photo, or a static gallery of larger images displayed in a grid, or any other combination.
+There are a million and one ways to do this on a website according to south bay web design – one could make a unique page for each photo, or a static gallery of larger images displayed in a grid, or any other combination.
 However, a slick way to display images (or video, or music, or html) is with a jQuery overlay plugin like Zoombox.

 With just a few lines of code, you can insert a gallery overlay into your website design.
 There a tons of iterations of this script out there – the original Lightbox, Thickbox, thisbox & thatbox – but I generally use Zoombox because it was one of the first ones I found that allowed various types of media inside of it.
 The gallery is launched by an anchor link, so the design possibilities are limitless: buttons, text links, thumbnails or anything else that can be wrapped in an anchor link can be used to launch the gallery.